CAE Reading and Use of English Practice Test 14

 48 A. The middle of the paragraph mentions the author talking about their hobbies and then getting ‘carried away’.
 That’s how they learned to keep to the point the hard way.

-49 C. This one of the easier questions.
+49 C. This is one of the easier questions.
 The first half of the paragraph tells the story of an informal setting at a workplace and the author of the paragraph showing up for the interview in a suit.

 50 C. The middle of this paragraph mentions the author responding with ‘No, thanks!’ to whether he had any questions, which briefly ended the interview for them.